Nebby1999/VarianceAPI/VarianceAPI/Assets/VarianceAPI/README.md

 	- Complex MeshSwaps

-### New VariantRewardHandler component.
+### VariantRewardHandler component.

 ---

-* All of MonsterVariantsPlus' Rewards systems are now handled by this nifty little component that's added to each Variant that has the "GivesReward" boolean set to true.
+* All of MonsterVariantsPlus's Rewards systems are now handled by this component that's added to each body on load time.

-* Only one VariantRewardHandler component is given to each Variant. the mod does it by checking how many VariantHandler components are active at the time.
+* Only one VariantRewardHandler component is given to each variant.
+The mod automatically calculates the new rewards by the VariantInfos given by the VariantSpawnHandler component.

 * Just like in MonsterVariantsPlus, Variants by default now: